uzername123/SIYI_cams/siyi-camera-manager/README.md

 # SIYI A8 mini and ZR30 camera manager

+!!!!!

+# For camera CLI only cd to camera_manager and build

+!!!!

 Camera Manager for SIYI A8 mini for RPi based on MAVSDK.

 ## Prerequisites